 Magoosh MCAT Flashcards

-This app allows you to create flashcards and study them online, but they have partnered with Next Step Test Prep to offer custom MCAT flashcards.
+This app allows you to create flashcards and study them online, but they have partnered with Blueprint to offer custom MCAT flashcards.
 What sets Brainscape apart is the efficiency that you can learn concepts, because they apply adaptive learning to your usage of these flashcards.
 When you answer questions, you can rate the flashcard question from 1-5 in difficulty and as you cycle through these cards, the app will optimize which questions you should see next.
 Keep in mind, however, that you need to upgrade to a premium app to access more of the flashcards.
-Get Flashcards

-Anki is a free app with a flashcard display algorithm.
+Anki MCAT is a free app with a flashcard display algorithm.
 You either make your own flashcards on this app or they have a built-in function to share decks of flashcards with each other.
 If someone else has a deck of MCAT flashcards, you can import them to your Anki account.
 This means, however, that you relying on the quality of other users.
 Here is a quick rundown of a few of our favorite MCAT Anki deck recommended by students:

 How to Use MCAT Flashcards